Hauganes

 Hauganes ([ˈhœyːɣaˌnɛːs]) is a village located in Eyjafjörður in northern Iceland.
 Hauganes has about 137 inhabitants.

-The place name Hauganes means "mound peninsula".
-Fishing is an important industry to the village.
+The word Hauganes means "mound peninsula".
+Fishing is an important industry in the village.
 Salted fish is produced there, the factory also runs a seafood restaurant in the summer months and operates pay-what-you-want hot tubs at the coast.

-Whales and seals may be viewed at a number of spots, from Hauganes it is possible to visit the offshore islands of Hrísey and Grímsey.
+Whales and seals may be viewed at a number of spots.
+It is possible to visit the offshore islands of Hrísey and Grímsey.